1 Changing the size of MySQL buffers

 low priority by using the SQL command:

-.
-See section 7.24SET OPTION
+SET SQL_LOW_PRIORITY_UPDATES=1.
+See section 7.24SET OPTIONsyntax. -

 You can specify that a specific